18F/handbook/_pages/policies/travel-and-leave-policies/travel-guide-2-travel.md

 * From the airport or train station to the residence or office
 * Between a place of lodging and a place of business, or between two or more places of business
-* To obtain meals when the nature and location of the work is such that meals cannot be obtained within reasonable walking distance.
+* To obtain meals only when the nature and location of the work is such that meals cannot be obtained within reasonable walking distance.
 Expenses claimed to obtain a meal for personal convenience or preference, however, will not be reimbursed.

 #### Baggage fees